TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

     <li>Critical Conversation Protocol</li>
 </ol>

 In your reading of Brookfield’s <em>Powerful techniques for teaching adults</em>, pay particular attention to p.
-37 and the ‘disorienting dilemma’ or moving people beyond their ‘zone of proximal development’.
+37 and the "disorienting dilemma" or moving people beyond their "zone of proximal development."
 The effective adult educator is meant to create these moments of dissonance to lead the learner to new perspectives and learning.
 Think about how you can do this in the adult learning design you will create for your Lesson Assignment.

-In regards to modelling critical thinking, Brookfield speaks to the significance of ‘spatial difference’: the act, by the instructor, of speaking from a different perspective when situated in a different area of the room.
+In regards to modelling critical thinking, Brookfield speaks to the significance of "spatial difference:" the act, by the instructor, of speaking from a different perspective when situated in a different area of the room.
 Critical thinking encourages considering alternate perspectives than your own.
 When the instructor engages in spatial difference, he or she is modeling taking in and taking on a perspective other than their own.

 Wang (2017) outlines in chapter 5 how learning is socially constructed which corresponds beautifully with Silberman and the many methods suggested for adults to learn in collaboration.
 In the MA Lead we have a Community of Practice whereby all alum and current students are invited to a learning event three times a year with the intention of sharing practice, learning from each other and building relationships.
 Because all participants have communal understandings gathered from their participation in the program, they have shared stories and practices and a similar way of viewing the world within a social context.
 An important concept in chapter 5 is that learning “is not merely influenced by social context… but shaped by the extent of participant engagement in practice” (p.
 120).